WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/devenv.md

 The tools are used to convert the JavaScript we are going to write into a format that browsers can run.
 This is called transpiling or the build step.

-You can [download Nodejs](https://nodejs.org/en/download/) directly from the main website and install.
+You can [download a Nodejs installer](https://nodejs.org/en/download/) directly from the main Node.js website, installers are available for Windows and Mac, and binaries available for Linux.

-Alternatively, if you use a package manager, a node package is avilable for most package managers.
+An alternative installation, if you use a package manager, nodejs is available for most package managers.

 On Mac, [Homebrew](https://brew.sh/) is a popular package manager, if you use Homebrew install using: `brew install nodejs`